steven-matison/HDP3-Hue-Service/README.md

 - Install requires HDFS,Yarn,Hive,Hbase,Spark,Zookeeper,Sqoop,Oozie.

 #### Known Issues
+- Issue with Pig Config (do not use pig HDP 3.x )
 - If Hbase or Spark are missing, the install will fail on missing config objects
+- Some params are hardcoded for single node test
+- Not tested SSL & High Availability
 - There could still be conflicts with config params not yet migrated to HDP 3.x format --   Conflict with Spark2 config object
 --   Conflict with Hbase Thrift Server v1